 Why Do Gums Recede?

-Several ways can cause the receding gums, which includes:
+Several ways can cause the normal vs receding gums, which includes:

 The bacterial gum infection can destroy your supporting bone and gum tissue to hold the teeth in their right place.
 Most often Gum disease is the main cause of gum recession.